dsalathe/testing-react/src/data/posts/004-fourth-post.md

 ---
 id: 4
-title: Fourth Blog Post
-description: This is my fourth blog post
+title: Will AI be smarter than humans?
+description: Coming soon
 publishedDate: 2025-02-15
+image: aivshuman.webp
 keywords:
-  - first
-  - blog
+  - coming soon
 ---

-# Fourth Blog Post

-Hello World!
+# Will AI be smarter than humans?

+Coming Soon